 Onward to Excelsior Peak

-We went up another thousand feet.
-At the same time, we saw more old tracks going in different directions.
-But it was easier just to make our own.
-So we roamed through moderate to steep terrain until we were out of the forest at 5000′.
-It’s where the summer trail would usually veer left toward Excelsior Pass.
+We went up 1000′ and saw more tracks in various directions, but easier to pave our way.
+Then we roamed over moderate to steep terrain and left the forest at 5000′.
+Here the summer trail would veer left up to Excelsior Pass.

 See more trip photos here.